 It’s a busy and festive time indeed, and imperative to have a few simple recipes in your back pocket for entertaining with ease.

-Kale is a lovely fall green—delicious sautéed with garlic, salt and pepper, and then steamed in a splash of chicken broth; added to soups, stews or pasta sauces; or, used as the base to a salad that’s able to withstand travel or being set out on a buffet for dinner guests.
+Kale is a lovely fall green — delicious sautéed with garlic, salt and pepper in a cast iron skillet, and then steamed in a splash of chicken broth; added to soups, stews or pasta sauces; or, used as the base to a salad that’s able to withstand travel or being set out on a buffet for dinner guests.

-It’s also considered a “winter green,” which means you can find fresh kale at a lot of local farmers’ markets even when the weather’s cooler!
+It’s also considered a winter green, which means you can find fresh kale at a lot of local farmers’ markets even when the weather’s cold!

 You can find Sahale Snacks in the regular snack aisle.

 - 1/2 bunch kale leaves, stripped from their stems

 - 1 pear, sliced

 - 1 4-oz package Sahale Snacks Honey Almond Glazed Mix